 1970s Sicura Jump Hour Mechanical Watch, Red Variant

-DIAL: Brilliant original Sicura-signed red dial.
+DIAL: Brilliant Sicura-signed red dial.
 Date display at the 3 o’clock position works as designed.
-Original red and white “propeller” seconds hand in center spins, as designed.
+Red and white “propeller” seconds hand in center spins, as designed.
 Of important note, the red dial variant here is quite seldom seen compared to the far more blue dial one.

-CASE: Original 38mm x 43mm stainless-steel case, not including crown, is in exceptional condition with no atypical wear or deep scratches and it retains the original brushed finish on case top.
-Matching original caseback, with Sicura coat-of-arms inscription.
+CASE: Stainless-steel case measures 38mm x 43mm, not including crown, is in exceptional condition with no atypical wear or deep scratches and it retains the brushed finish on case top.
+Matching caseback, with Sicura coat-of-arms inscription.

 BAND: Dark brown leather rally strap, with stainless-steel hardware.
 This jump hour watch also comes with red leather ZULU strap.